While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.

 - Plugins: Claws Mail supports plugins for extending its features.

-If you are an avid terminal fan, Mutt is a text-based email client.
+If you are an avid terminal fan, Mutt is just the right text-based email client for you.

 - Interface: Mutt runs entirely in your terminal windows with a text-based user-interface.

 - Customization: Highly customizable with keybindings and macros support.

 - Searching: Regular Expression support for searching emails.